 - Awareness of the effect of behavior upon others

 - Awareness of the effect of behavior upon oneself.

 - Awareness of alternatives.

 - A sense of responsibility for one’s actions and accountability to the community.

 Steps to an Administrative Hearing

 The Division of Student Life or the Office of Residential Life receives an information report (referral) of an allegation of inappropriate behavior or policy violation.
-Public Safety and Service or the residence hall student staff typically generates the report.
+Public Safety & Service or the residence hall student staff typically generates the report.
 The College will review reports from any member of the College and from third parties.
 In the course of providing the student a fair and impartial review, the College will release the name of the third party.

 - The Residential Life or Division of Student Life staff will review the referral and route it to the appropriate hearing body as described earlier in this document.